projectRaspberry/wipi/README.md

 Now plug in all the three memory cards in to the storage port of Raspberry Pis.
 Then connect the network cables(CAT5/6/6A) to in the ethernet port of Pis.
 Do not power on the Pis at the moment.

+#### External storage as shared storage
 The concept of cluster is based on idea of working together.
 In order to do so, they need to have access to the same files.
-We can arrange this mounting an external SSD drive (not necessary but convenient and faster) or flash drive, and exporting that storage as a network file system (NFS).
+We can arrange this by mounting an external SSD drive (not necessary but convenient and faster) or flash drive, and exporting that storage as a network file system (NFS).
 It would allow us to access the files from all nodes.

 The process is straight forward and simple.
 At this point, insert the external storage into your master node.